 Yes, the LWVF, a nonpartisan POLITICAL organization, is one of the supporting organizations of Floridians for Solar Choice.

-Solar Smart Policy Campaign to educate voters about this Amendment 4 as well as another, Amendment 1, that will be on the ballot in November that, the League says, “is almost fully funded by the utilities who have raised an incredible $16 million to place it on the ballot and reach voters.
+The LWVF is also spearheading a Solar Smart Policy Campaign to educate voters about this Amendment 4 as well as another, Amendment 1, that will be on the ballot in November that, the League says, “is almost fully funded by the utilities who have raised an incredible $16 million to place it on the ballot and reach voters.
 Because it places new barriers to solar, it is strongly opposed by a diverse army of citizen groups.”

 Florida is one of only four states that prohibit citizens from buying electricity from anyone other than a utility, along with North Carolina, Kentucky and Oklahoma.
 I agree with the LWV that this prohibition limits customer choice and blocks the growth of solar power.
 The choice to harness solar power should be available to everyone.

 I will vote YES on Amendment 4 in August.

 Help me reach more Collier County voters by sharing this post with your friends.
 You and they can subscribe to Sparker’s Soapbox by email at www.sparkers-soapbox.blogspot.com, “like” me on Facebook at www.facebook.com/sparkers.soapbox or follow me on Twitter @SparkersSoapbox.